 Innovation means doing new things, and doing some of the same things differently.
-But regardless of the benefits or the desirability of change, many individuals and groups have a stake in keeping the status quo.
-That is why getting things done — particularly new things — requires skill in building power and exerting influence.
+But, regardless of the benefits or desirability of the change, many individuals and groups have a stake in the status quo.
+That is why getting things done—particularly new things—requires skill in building power and exerting influence.
+This course will develop both your skill at diagnosing organizational dynamics and also your ability to develop and use power to get things done.

 Building Power to Lead